 Football: Chelsea's Rudiger, Kepa involved in training bust-up

-Chelsea centre back Antonio Rudiger was dismissed early from a training session on Sunday after he clashed with goalkeeper Kepa Arrizabalaga, the Telegraph reported https://www.theguardian.com/football/2021/apr/04/antonio-rudiger-clashes-with-kepa-arrizabalaga-at-chelsea-training.

-REUTERS: Chelsea centre back Antonio Rudiger was dismissed early from a training session on Sunday after he clashed with goalkeeper Kepa Arrizabalaga, the Telegraph reported https://www.theguardian.com/football/2021/apr/04/antonio-rudiger-clashes-with-kepa-arrizabalaga-at-chelsea-training.
+LONDON: Chelsea centre back Antonio Rudiger was dismissed early from a training session on Sunday (Apr 4) after he clashed with goalkeeper Kepa Arrizabalaga, the Telegraph reported.

 The report said the pair squared up to each other after Rudiger went in late on the goalkeeper and that they had to be separated by team mates.
 The defender was then sent to the changing room five minutes before the end of the session.